 World Breastfeeding Week

 It’s World Breastfeeding Week, organised by the World Alliance for Breastfeeding Action (WABA), a global network of individuals and organisations dedicated to the protection, promotion and support of breastfeeding worldwide.
-This year’s theme is around breastfeeding and employment.
 To celebrate World Breastfeeding Week three of our wonderful members are sharing their breastfeeding stories.
 Thank you Sat, Carys, and Linda!

 Sat’s Story